 The number of offers likely to be made will be determined prior to each admissions cycle following a review of the previous year.
-Following batches of interviews some candidates will receive offers, some will be rejected and some will be kept on hold until all interviews have been completed and final decisions can be made between completion of the interviews and the UCAS deadline for University decisions in May.
+Following batches of interviews, some candidates will receive offers, some will be rejected and some will be kept on hold until all interviews have been completed and final decisions have been made by other offer holders by the UCAS decision date in May/June.

-Some late offers may be made throughout the cycle depending on the conversion rate of offers to firm acceptances.
-The decisions by applicants is a process we cannot control but this affects our ability to make final decisions on some other candidates.
+Some late offers may be made depending on the conversion rate of offers to firm acceptances.
+The timing of decisions by applicants is not in our control but this does affect our ability to make final decisions on some other candidates.

-Sometimes candidates who are not holding other medical places will be asked if they wish to remain on a waiting list.
+Sometimes candidates, who are not holding other medical places, will be asked if they wish to remain on a waiting list after the UCAS deadline for institution decisions has passed.
 Invitations to be on the wait list will be sent prior to the UCAS candidate decision deadline, since applicants who have accepted a 5th choice offer (not medicine) cannot be approached unless they have contacted us to confirm that they wish to be on our list.

 All offers are subject to a satisfactory Occupational Health and Disclosure and Barring Service screens.
 Many will have academic conditions too.
-Some candidates will be asked to have a formal Occupational Health assessment to discuss any reasonable adjustment and support mechanisms that should be put in place.
+Some candidates will be asked to have a formal Occupational Health assessment to discuss any reasonable adjustment and support mechanisms that should be put in place (see Section 7).

-Whilst most offers will be based on total interview score compared to applicants in the same group, candidates in a borderline group (e.g. lower score and/or a number of poor global ratings) will be reviewed by the Admissions Tutors along with their UCAS application, contextual data as above (Section 6), personal statement and reference.
+Whilst most offers will be based on total interview score compared to applicants in the same group, candidates in a borderline group (e.g., lower score and/or a number of poor global ratings) will be reviewed by the Admissions Tutors along with their UCAS application, contextual data (see Section 6), personal statement and reference.